Best Fireplace Inserts Reviews 2022 – Gas Wood Electric

 The Duraflame insert is shaped to provide you with the look of having charred logs without the downside of actually having to get wood.
 This model can be used with or without heat, making it very useful in the home.
 The maximum output for this model is 4600 BTUs, which makes it ideal for small rooms up to 400 square feet.
 Even if you don’t have a stone fireplace, the Duraflame insert works almost anywhere.

-5. Best Choice Products Electric Fireplace review, SKY1826 28.5" embedded fireplace electric insert heater glass view log flame remote home
+5. Best Choice Products Electric Fireplace review, SKY1826 28.5" embedded fireplace electric insert heater with glass view and log flame

 - Vent-free electric fireplace